MrGirlyMan/watcher/README.md

 - In the top level folder, run npm install
 - Run `grunt build`
 - Run `grunt watch`
+- Run the command `go get` to install Go dependencies.
+You can ignore the errors.
 - Run the command `go build main.go && ./main`